Table of Contents

 – Bowl Parts Misaligned: Disassemble centrifuge bowl and check assembly.
 It is quite common to see misaligned interior bowl parts before bowl tightening.

 – Not Enough Bowl Discs: Count the number of bowl discs per Parts Catalog.
 An incorrect number of discs leads to a loose bowl assembly that causes vibration.

-If the sludge is sticky or clumps up, the sludge can build up within the bowl in an uneven way.
+If the sludge is sticky or clumps up, the sludge can build up within the bowl unevenly.
 This non-uniform sludge distribution causes an imbalance in the bowl leading to vibrations.

 The operator needs to open and clean the bowl to get the bowl back in balance.

-The top chamber of the top disc houses the oil paring disc.
+The top chamber of the top disc houses the oil-paring disc.
 The incorrect height of the paring disc causes the top disc to contact the paring disc.
-This contact can be intermittent, which leads to vibration of the entire bowl assembly.
+This contact can be intermittent, which leads to the vibration of the entire bowl assembly.

 Dismantling the bowl and checking the paring disc height shown in the operation manual is the corrective action needed to remedy this cause of vibration.

 The bowl assembly of the disc-stack centrifuge is mounted on the vertical spindle.
 Any deviation from the vertical axis of the spindle can cause severe vibration of the bowl.
 The repair manual shows the proper way to check the spindle runout.